-Six Simple Things You Can Do to
+Six Things You Can Do to

-Help Change a Negative Math Mindset
+Foster a Positive Math Mindset

 How often have you started your year with students saying that they hate math?
 I don’t know about you, but I find that it happens every year…and when I ask why, students often can’t say....so,